openedx/event-tracking/doc/user_guide/design.rst

 Python
 ------

-.. function:: tracker.register(event_type, description, field_descriptions)
+.. function:: tracker.register(name, description, field_descriptions)

-:event_type: A unique identification string for this type of event
+:name: A unique identification string for this type of event
 :description: A description of the event and the conditions under which it is emitted
 :field_descriptions: A dictionary mapping field names to a long form description